catid/textworld_llm_benchmark/README.md

 ```
 ```

-I think this is a pretty good test because the AI is able to score some points, but fails to complete the game.
+I think this is a pretty good benchmark because the AI is able to score some points, but fails to complete the game most of the time.
+There's plenty of room for new AIs to improve on this benchmark.